daxxog/git-gpt/README.md

 Always review and clean your diffs before sharing them through the API, ensuring they do not contain any sensitive data.

-Your understanding and compliance are greatly appreciated.
-Remember to use this feature responsibly, respecting the privacy and security of all sensitive data.

 ## Installation